Akamine20496/jsdialog/README.md

 - `showInputDialog(dialogTitle, dialogContent)`: Displays an input dialog and returns the user input.
 - `showMessageDialog(dialogTitle, dialogContent)`: Displays a message dialog.
 - `showConfirmDialog(dialogTitle, dialogContent)`: Displays a confirmation dialog and returns the user's choice.
-- `showPlainDialog(dialogContent, dialogStyle)`: Displays a plain dialog and can be customized by passing an object as 2nd parameter.
-These are keys that are only accepted `backdrop, dialog, content, button, dialogCloseButtonContainer`
+- `showPlainDialog(dialogContent, dialogStyle)`: Displays a plain dialog and can be customized by passing an object as 2nd argument.
+These are the keys that are only accepted `backdrop, dialog, content, button, dialogCloseButtonContainer`.

 ### Options